Famous German Anthropologists

 Died: September 11, 1966

-Eva Justin was a German anthropologist who specialised in scientific racism.
-Justin, who was active during the Nazi era, contributed to the crimes of the Nazis against the Roma and Sinti peoples.
-Eva Justin was tasked with studying children, who were then sent to concentration camps.
-At least 35 children studied by Eva Justin were killed in the gas chamber.
+Eva Justin was a German anthropologist known for specializing in scientific racism.
+Active during the Nazi era, she played a significant role in contributing to the crimes committed against the Roma and Sinti peoples.
+Justin was tasked with studying children, who were ultimately sent to concentration camps.
+Shockingly, at least 35 children studied by her met their tragic end in the gas chambers.
+Her professional life was marred by unethical practices and collaboration with the Nazi regime, leaving a dark legacy in the field of anthropology.

 2